 With the support of Rotary members and clubs around the world, ShelterBox has grown to become an internationally recognised, independent disaster relief organisation.
 Since 2012, ShelterBox and Rotary International have been official Project Partners in disaster relief.

-Whenever disaster strikes, Rotary is beside us – from the earliest planning stages to final evaluations, our partners help us to make contacts on the ground, organise logistics, and reach remote communities who might otherwise go without.
+Whenever disaster strikes, Rotary is beside us – from the earliest planning stages to final evaluations.
+Our partners help us to make contacts on the ground, organise logistics, and reach people who might otherwise go without.

 Each year, Rotary members help us to go further, support more people and access areas that would otherwise be impossible to reach.
 Read what we achieved in partnership across 2023 here.